Joe-Bulfer/bulferJ/README.md

-I am a CS student and self taught developer.
-For business inquries, refer to my linkedIn.
+I am a CS student and programmer.
+Here is my LinkedIn for further inquiries.

 www.linkedin.com/in/joseph-bulfer-64a500266